mpf/19T2-406/docs/notes/background.md

 For $\R^n$, the Cauchy Schwartz inequality follows from the Cosine inequality, i.e. for any vectors $\vx, \vy$ with angle $\theta$ between $\vx$ and $\vy$, we have $\vx^\intercal \vy = \|\vx\|_2\|\vy\|_2\cos(\theta)$.
 So, the Cauchy-Schwartz inequality attains the equality if and only if the two vectors are co-linear.

-The Cauchy-Schwartz inequality gives us another inequailty that induced norms, in general, satisfy.
+The Cauchy-Schwartz inequality gives us another inequailty that norms, in general, satisfy.
 This inequailty is the triangle inequality and states that

 \begin{equation}\label{background:triangle}
 \text{for any vectors } \vx, \vy \in \R^n,\ \|\vx+\vy\|_2\leq \|\vx\|_2+\|\vy\|_2